 From the D. Luis I Bridge (designed by Teófilo Seyrig, a disciple of Gustave Eiffel, author of the Paris’ symbol) we’ll see some magnificent views stretching to the Serra do Pilar.

 Guimarães is a delightful medieval town and the birthplace of Portugal.

-The center is a maze of narrow lanes and picturesque plazas, framed by 14th-century buildings, while on a hill stands the 1000-year-old castle and the massive palace built by the first Duke of Bragança, in the 15th century.
-Guimarães’ old center was declared in 2001 as a World Heritage Site by the Unesco.
+The centre is a maze of narrow lanes and picturesque plazas, framed by 14th-century buildings, while on a hill stands the 1000-year-old castle and the massive palace built by the first Duke of Bragança, in the 15th century.
+Guimarães’ old centre was declared in 2001 as a World Heritage Site by Unesco.

 Also on the coast lies Vila do Conde, a lovely seaside town located at the mouth of the River Ave.
 The region is famous for traditional boat building and exquisite lace-making.
 The old town retains its small fishing port and there are several historic buildings to enjoy, including Santa Clara’s Convent, famous for its “doces conventuais” – delicious sweets originally only produced in convents, which can now be bought in cafes around town.

 In the North of Portugal, people are proverbially generous and welcoming.
 The Douro River and the miles-long sandy beaches are a haven, indifferent to the bustle and hustle of the city.